 Miracle Pop-Up Bar

 All things are merry at Miracle, the beloved Christmas-themed cocktail bar that's returning to the Bay once again for festive cocktails like boozy (non-dairy) eggnog, beers snuggled in holiday sweater cozies, and maybe even some fake snow.
-Opt to visit Pacific Cocktail Haven in SF, The Double Standard in Oakland, Paper Plane in San Jose, or Brewsters Beer Garden in Petaluma to get in on the fun.
+Opt to visit P.C.H.
+Pacific Cocktail Haven in SF, the Double Standard in Oakland, Napa Yard at Oxbow, or Brewsters Beer Garden in Petaluma to get in on the fun.

-If tropical Santa is more your jam, PCH's sister bar Kona's Street Market underwent a transformation into a sandy winter wonderland for Sippin' Santa.
+If tropical Santa is more your jam, head to P.C.H.'s sister bar Kona's Street Market for the sandy winter wonderland that is Sippin' Santa.
 Round up a group, don your Santa hat—and perhaps a Hawaiian shirt—and imbibe with a tiki cocktail or two.
+Plus, look for Sippin' Santa pop-up at Lazaway at the Flamingo in Santa Rosa (Nov.
+23 through Jan.
+1.).

-// Open 5pm to midnight,Tuesdays through Saturdays starting November 26; 32 3rd St. (SoMa), konastreetmarket.com
+// Open 5pm to midnight,Tuesdays through Saturdays starting November 25 through New Year's Eve; 32 3rd St. (SoMa), konastreetmarket.com

 Deck the Halls

 'Tis the season for getting tipsy off of 'nog.
 Head to Deck the Halls pop-up bar where the elves have been hard at work decorating the interior to look like something out of your North Pole dreams (or nightmares).
 Speciality drinks include Yellow Snow (a tequila and lemon slushie), a Snow Globe (vodka, bubble rose water, aperitif wine, citrus), a Krampus shot (stout, egg, sherry, rum, and fire), and more.
-Bring a new, unwrapped toy to donate to the SF Firefighters Toy Program and you'll get a free sparkling or hot cider. // Open daily through Christmas Day; 546 Broadway (North Beach), deckthehallsbar.com
+Bring a new, unwrapped toy to donate to the SF Firefighters Toy Program and you'll get a free sparkling or hot cider. // Open daily November 25 through Christmas Day; 1787 Union St. and 1979 Union St. (Cow Hollow), deckthehallsbar.com

 Holiday Teas in San Francisco